rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 A transaction is a message that is sent from one account to another account (which might be the same or empty, see below).
-It can include binary data (which is called "payload") and Zond.
+It can include binary data (which is called "payload") and Quanta.

 If the target account contains code, that code is executed and the payload is provided as input data.